SergioTheory/Collatz-new-math/lean/README.md

 ## Prerequisites

 To verify the proofs on your own machine, you need to install **Lean 4**.
-We strongly recommend using Lean (the Lean version manager).
+We strongly recommend using elan (the Lean version manager).

 1. Install Lean by following the instructions at: [leanprover/elan](https://github.com/leanprover/elan)
-2. Ensure you have lake (Lean's package manager) installed (it comes bundled with lan).
+2. Ensure you have lake (Lean's package manager) installed (it comes bundled with elan).

 ## How to Build and Verify